dagraham/plm-dgraham/README.md

             h:  show this help message
             H:  show on-line documentation
             e:  edit 'roster.yaml' using the default text editor
-            c:  create/update a project manually                  (1)
-            t:  create a new project from a template              (1)
+            c:  create a new quarterly doubles project            (1)
+            m:  modify an existing project                        (1)
             p:  select the active project from existing projects  (1)
             a:  ask players for their "can play" dates            (2)
             r:  record the "can play" responses                   (3)
             n:  nag players to submit can play responses          (4)
             s:  schedule play using the "can play" responses      (5)
             d:  deliver the schedule to the players               (6)
-            x:  export a reusable template snippet from a project
             v:  view the current settings of a project
             u:  check for an update to a later plm version
             q:  quit